software-mansion-labs/expo-live-updates/README.md

 }
 ```

-There are some restrictions and recommendations connected to message data that should be followed while managing Live Updates via Firebase Cloud Messaging.
-Keep in mind that passing:

-- `notificationId` with event `'start'` is prohibited and will result in error.
-Ids are generated on Live Update start and cannot be customized.
-- `shortCriticalText` is suggested to not be longer than 7 characters.
-There is no guarantee how much text will be displayed if this limit is exceeded based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).

 Request variables:

 - `<YOUR_PROJECT_ID>` - can be found in `google-service.json`
 - testing `<YOUR_BEARER_TOKEN>` - can be generated using [Google OAuth Playground](https://developers.google.com/oauthplayground/)
 - `<DEVICE_PUSH_TOKEN>` - can be copied from the example app

+There are some restrictions that should be followed while managing Live Updates via Firebase Cloud Messaging.
+Keep in mind that passing:

+- `notificationId` with event `'start'` is prohibited and will result in error.
+Notification ids are generated on Live Update start and cannot be customized.
+- `shortCriticalText` of length longer than 7 characters is not recommended.
+There is no guarantee how much text will be displayed if this limit is exceeded based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).

 # Notification state updates